GitGuardian enables development and security teams to build and release secure-by-default code.

 GitGuardian has absolutely supported our shift-left strategy.
 We want all of our security tools to be at the source code level and preferably running immediately upon commit.
 GitGuardian supports that.
 We get a lot of information on every secret that gets committed, so we know the full history of a secret.

 GitGuardian efficiently supports a shift-left strategy.
 As a result, it has made things materially more secure.
-The ability to check for secrets as part of pre-receive hooks is fantastic, as it helps identify issues before they reach the main codebase, and that was the ultimate goal for us.
+The ability to check for hardcoded secrets as part of pre-receive hooks is fantastic, as it helps identify issues before they reach the main codebase, and that was the ultimate goal for us.

 The platform has helped to facilitate a better security culture within our organization.
-In addition to highlighting problems, it shows engineers how to properly remove them from the code, and provides advice on rotation.
+In addition to highlighting problems, it shows engineers how to properly remove hardcoded secrets, and provides advice on rotation.

 We have definitely seen a return on investment when it finds things that are real.
 We have caught a couple of things before they made it to production, and had they made it to production, that would have been dangerous.
 For example, AWS secrets, if that ever got leaked, would have allowed people full access to our environment.
 Just catching two or three of those a year is our return on investment.